 Lori M. Smith, M.Ed., Director of Operations

 Lori began volunteering with LPCF in 2007, when her own child was diagnosed with a heart condition, and she also served on the board before joining the staff.
 She graduated Magna Cum Laude from Louisiana State University in 2001 with her B.S. in Elementary Education, grades 1-8, and concentration in early childhood education.
 A recipient of the Cain Fellowship, Lori completed the rigorous Holmes Program within LSU’s College of Education, receiving her Master’s in Education degree in 2002.
 A certified teacher, her eight years of experience in education from 2002-2010 encompassed a variety of roles in both public and private schools: elementary teacher, K-5th Math and Science Facilitator, and K-12 Director of Instructional Technology.
-From 2010-2013, Lori performed work for multiple education-based nonprofits in Baton Rouge, where her duties mainly included program management, development and grant writing.
-She began working for LPCF in September 2013, and her main roles include development, managing the family grants program, bookkeeping and daily operations, and facilitating the LPCF Heart Moms Facebook support group.
+From 2010-2013, Lori worked for multiple education-focused nonprofits in Baton Rouge, where her duties mainly included program management, development and grant writing.
+She began working for LPCF in September 2013, and her main roles include development, managing the family grants program, bookkeeping and daily operations, and facilitating the Louisiana Heart Moms Facebook support group.
 Lori completed the Baton Rouge Area Foundation’s Development Fellows program in 2015.
 She is a member of the Association of Fundraising Professionals (AFP) and the Louisiana Association of Nonprofit Organizations (LANO).
 She was the recipient of the 2015 Saundra Lane Community Award.
 Contact Lori at [email protected].

 Trish Caples-Tierney, A.S., New Orleans Chapter Coordinator